The Sole Bay Churches -

 Worship for All.

-Starting on 21 September, the 9.30 service at St Edmund’s on the third Sunday in each month will be for everyone together, with music led by the band and inclusive forms of worship.
+Please note the 9.30 service at St Edmund’s on the third Sunday in each month is now for everyone to worship together, with music led by the band and inclusive forms of worship.
 This will be a development from the former Messy Church.
 As the name implies, everyone will be welcome.

 -